cs-open-project/projectsfound/apache/README.md

 ### OpenMeetings[视频会议，及时消息]

-Description:  The Apache OpenMeetings provides video conferencing, instant messaging, white board,  collaborative document editing and other groupware tools using API functions  of the Red5 Streaming Server for Remoting and Streaming.
+Description:  The Apache OpenMeetings provides video conferencing, instant messaging, white board, collaborative document editing and other groupware tools.
+Kurento Media Server is used or audio/video communication.

 介绍: The Apache OpenMeetings provides video conferencing, instant messaging, white board,  collaborative document editing and other groupware tools using API functions  of the Red5 Streaming Server for Remoting and Streaming.